Tr0612/brax_ant/README.md

 # Brax-to-MuJoCo Ant PPO Pipeline

-This project implements a full pipeline to **train an Ant robot using PPO in Brax**, and then **control a real MuJoCo Ant robot using that trained policy**.
+This project implements a full pipeline to **train an Ant robot using PPO in Brax**, and then **control a real MuJoCo Ant robot using that trained policy**. `ant_sim.gif` shows simulation of ant robot after training.

 ---